djalbat/highmark-cli/README.md

   --watch|-w                                 Watch for changes to the client file and in the output directory

+  --server|-s                                Run a server to view the output file

   --quietly|-q                               Run with almost no console logging

+  --no-client|-n                             Do not include references to the client files in the output file

   --copy-fonts|-f                            Copy the fonts to a fonts folder next to the output file

-  --start-server|-s                          Start a server to view the output file

-  --input-file-path|-i                       The input file path, the default being 'default.md'
+  --input-file-name|-i                       The input file name, the default being 'default.md'

-  --copy-client-files|-c                     Copy the bundled client files next to the output file
+  --copy-client-files|-c                     Copy the client files next to the output file

-  --output-directory-path|-o                 The output directory path.
-The default is the current directory
 ```

 ## Contact